 Even though it will be hard to leave this pretty paradise, the bohemian town of Ubud is only a five-minute drive away – something that's hard to comprehend when all you can hear is the odd chatter of monkeys ricocheting throughout this peaceful verdant valley.

 Thatched villas with private pools overlook the so-called Valley of the Kings, named because Balinese royalty once made their homes in the secluded villages below.
 The rooms are enormous in size and opulent in feel, complete with plush daybeds, mahogany furniture and marble bathrooms. the large bedroom and living room features a grand bed and mahogany furniture, with a marble bathroom.
-Every villa at Viceroy Bali comes with its own private infinity pool and generous outdoor space, including your own thatched Balinese bale (pavilion), overlooking the magnificent emerald valley views.
+Every villa at Viceroy Bali comes with its own private infinity pool (new Suites do not have a pool) and generous outdoor space, including your own thatched Balinese bale (pavilion), overlooking the magnificent emerald valley views.
 So regal is the appearance of your villa and the vistas it encompasses, you'll feel like a Balinese king or queen yourself and won't want to leave your palace!

 Viceroy Bali has two restaurants and you won't be surprised both take advantage of the resort's lush jungle setting.

 Cascades marries Indonesian and European cusine, with dishes like kaldu ikan (spiced fish broth) and nasi goreng (rice dish) dovetailing with beef tenderloin and truffle mushroom risotto.
 The gourmet menu, perfect for lunch or dinner, is only matched by the restaurant's valley-clinging position.
 While dining under its magnificent grass and bamboo-thatched roof you feel like you're on the edge of the world, looking over a jade-hued valley with only the sounds of its wildlife accompanying your meal.